wabkur/binary_trees/README.md

-function that checks if a binary tree is perfect
+function that finds the sibling of a node